Jeff Brohm: Baseball

-After Trinity High School, Brohm was drafted in the seventh round of the 1989 MLB Draft by the Montreal Expos.
-He turned down the Expos offer, choosing instead to accept a scholarship to play football for the University of Louisville.
+After high school, Brohm was drafted in the seventh round of the 1989 MLB Draft by the Montreal Expos.
+He turned down the Expos offer, choosing instead to play college football for Louisville.
 However, after one year of college football, he had a change of heart and decided to pursue both sports, playing minor league baseball during his college summers.

-He held a workout for all MLB teams prior to the 1990 MLB draft and was selected by the Cleveland Indians in the 4th round, and chose to play baseball and football.
+He held a workout for all MLB teams prior to the 1990 MLB draft and was selected by the Cleveland Indians in the fourth round and chose to play baseball and football.
 He played for two summers in the minor leagues before quitting to focus on football.
 The Indians also pushed him to drop football entirely.